 Those who qualify as conscientious objectors (COs) don't have to fight.
 But you're a CO only if you oppose all wars (not just certain ones), for religious or moral (not political) reasons, and if you can convince your draft board your beliefs are deep and sincere.
 Many COs serve as medics; health care COs will have to explain why they object to such military medical duty.
 If they succeed, they'll have to do alternative service -- possibly in a civilian hospital handling overflow military patients.

 Refusal to register has been extremely effective in preventing a draft of young man.
-But health care workers probably won't get the chance to refuse to register.
-Your first word from Selective Service will probably be an induction notice.
+But health care workers won't get the chance to refuse to register if call-ups are based on professional licensing lists rather than self-registration.
+Your first word from Selective Service could be an induction notice.
 Once you get it, there is no safe or easy way out.